-- i. incorporates challenging State academic standards, including those adopted by a State under section 1111(b)(1) of the Elementary and Secondary Education Act (ESSA) of 1965; - ii. addresses both academic and technical knowledge and skills, including employability skills; - iii. is aligned with the needs of industries in the economy of the State, region, Tribal community, or local area; - iv. progresses in specificity (beginning with all aspects of an industry or career cluster and leading to more occupation-specific instruction); - v. has multiple entry and exit points that incorporate credentialing; and, - vi. culminates in the attainment of a recognized postsecondary credential.
+- a. incorporates challenging State academic standards; - b. addresses both academic and technical knowledge and skills, including employability skills; - c. is aligned with the needs of industries in the economy of the State, region, Tribal community, or local area;

+- d. progresses in specificity (beginning with all aspects of an industry or career cluster and leading to more occupation-specific instruction); - e. has multiple entry and exit points that incorporate credentialing; and, - f. culminates in the attainment of a recognized postsecondary credential.

-SECTION 5: BUDGET
+SECTION 6: BUDGET